Technical Trainer: staying at the forefront of technology

 Technical Trainer on Cat heavy equipment

 François Boissonneault has worked in mechanics for over forty years.
 He now works as a Cat heavy equipment technical trainer.
-François talks to us about his work, his career path, and what it’s like to work as a heavy equipment technician.
+We asked François what it’s like working as a trainer, about his unique career journal, and what he loves about the job.

-Can you tell us about your career path?
+Can you tell us about your journey to Toromont Cat?

 I had a career plan when I started working.
-Initially, it was inconceivable for me to consider working as a trainer, as I enjoyed the manual work so much.
-But during a job interview with Mario Racette, the technical training supervisor and my supervisor, I was told that “we’re going to paint you yellow and teach you to be a trainer”.
+Initially, working as a trainer didn’t really appeal to me – I enjoyed the manual work too much.
+But during a job interview with Mario Racette, the technical training supervisor and my own supervisor, he said, “We’re going to paint you yellow and teach you to be a trainer.”
+And it’s true - Mario ended up convincing me to rise to the occasion.
 I don’t have any regrets.
 I worked hard to get to where I am today.
-I applied myself and learned everything there is to know about heavy equipment mechanics, especially hydraulics, which was foreign to me.
+I applied myself and learned everything there is to know about heavy equipment, especially hydraulics, which at first was foreign to me.
 Funny enough, that’s the technology I am most comfortable with today!

-I also travelled a lot to learn about Cat.
-I travelled to the U.S. and to Germany, and I made a lot of contacts in the industry.
+I also traveled a lot to learn about Cat.
+I traveled to the U.S. and to Germany, and I made a lot of contacts in the industry.
 I sometimes interact with these international contacts to solve certain problems.
 We are always happy to help each other out.
-I once solved a mysterious mechanical shovel failure at the Champlain Bridge in Montreal thanks to the advice of a German technician!
+I remember solving a mysterious mechanical shovel failure at the Champlain Bridge in Montreal thanks to the advice of a German technician!

 Are the courses you teach more theoretical or practical in nature?
-Who do you train?
+And who do you train?

 I really enjoy the technical aspect: looking at a diagram and trying to define each component.
 There are also new challenges to the job because of technological advances – things change each week.
 You have to read plans and documentation and stay informed to keep up with developments, which evolve quickly!
 My main challenge is to teach everyone something and to ignite passion.